1. Download SimFlow

 We can control how often results should be saved on the hard drive.
 Only this data will be available for postprocessing.

-Estimated computation time for 2 processors: over 5 hours
+Estimated computation time for serial mode: over 5 hours

 When the calculation is finished we should see a similar residual plot.